feltus/lab-intro-to-linux-on-palmetto2/README.md

 exit
 ```

+# Task B: Starting a project on Palmetto.
-# Create working directories in scratch space on Palmetto.
+# Create a working directory in scratch space on Palmetto.
 Note:  When doing work on a shared cluster like Palmetto, always start by creating a working directory in the 'scratch space' and not your home directory.
 Scratch space is a huge space to do work but it is temporary storage.
 All files will be deleted in 30 days if they have not been accessed.
 Scratch space is located in:

 '''
-/scratch/USRNAME/
+/scratch/<USERNAME>/

 #Example
 cd /scratch/jdoe
 mkdir seqsquirt_project_2025-12-13
 '''

+Download and uncompress the sea squirt (Ciona intestinalis) genome file in this working directory.
+Look at the top and bottom of the file using the command line.